day8/re-frame-10x/README.md

 ## What Is It?

-`re-frame` applications have a regular computational path - first an event happens, and then boom, boom, boom go a series of dominos, before a final quiescent state is reached.
+`re-frame` applications have a regular computational path:  first an event happens, and then boom, boom, boom go a series of dominos, before a final quiescent state is reached.
 Nothing happens without an event, but when one does happen, it is the same process each time thereafter.

 `re-frame-trace` is a programmer's dashboard which renders this regular computational process, allowing it to be inspected, understood and debugged.

+## A Dashboard?

+`re-frame` generates detailed "trace data" as it runs, but most of it will be low level and uninteresting, much of the time.
+As a "dashboard", `re-frame-trace` shows interesting, aggregated information "at a glance", while also allowing you to drill down and explore the detail as necessary.

+## What's An Epoch?

+Each `re-frame` event and its consequent computation forms a logically discrete "epoch" which should be analysed and inspected independently of other epochs.
+The dashboard design is epoch-oriented.

 ## Aspirational goals